rustunit/rustunit.github.io/content/blog/2024/12-30-bevy-mobile-framerate/index.md

 So how to fix this problem?
 The short answer is: Limit the framerate.

-The catch is though that your device might vsync at 60Hz already making you think the problem lies somewhere else.
-The footgun is that even if the rendering is limited to 60Hz Bevy will - by default - still update all your systems as often as it possibly can even if rendering updates are only happening in a 60 fps rate.
+The catch is though that your device might VSync at 60Hz already making you think the problem lies somewhere else.
+The foot-gun is that even if the rendering is limited to 60Hz Bevy will - by default - still update all your systems as often as it possibly can even if rendering updates are only happening in a 60 fps rate.

-The solution is to configure the refresh rate of winit:
+The solution is to configure the refresh rate of *winit*:

 ```rust
 app.add_systems(Startup, init_refresh_rate);